Premenstrual swelling and tenderness of both breasts occurs during the second half of the menstrual cycle.

 - Improve during or right after the menstrual period

 Breast tissue may have a dense, bumpy, "cobblestone" feel to the fingers.
-This feel is usually more in the outer areas.
+This feel is usually more in the outer areas, particularly near the armpit.
 There may also be an off and on or ongoing sense of breast fullness with dull, heavy pain, and tenderness.

 Premenstrual breast swelling is often linked with: